Provide access to natural daylight

 Common spaces and amenities: which include spaces where occupants can gather to work, eat, take breaks, or meet — such as meeting rooms, lounge or break areas, multipurpose rooms, resource centers, fitness facilities, exercise rooms, and reception areas.
 Note that lactation rooms and quiet rooms may be excluded from this calculation.

-2. Provide educational materials specifying strategies to maximize access to daylight to all occupants within the building(s) that includes information on a minimum of two of the following:
+2. Provide educational materials specifying strategies to maximize access to all building(s) occupants, upon request, addressing a minimum of two of the following:

 - strategies designed to maximize access to daylight implemented within the building(s)